Mohebullah98/To-Do-List-v1.0/README.md

  How to run
  1.Clone the project onto your local machine.

- 2.Enter the project's directory in your CLI
+ 2.Enter the project's directory in your CLI.

  3.)Run with Node using 'node app.js' command.

  4.)
 Type http://localhost:3000/ into your browser.